 The risk factors for having the mutated gene are related to family history or an existing diagnosis of breast cancer before the age of 50.
-Multiple cases of breast cancer in one family, or a family member with a breast cancer diagnosis in both breasts also suggest an increased likelihood of having the mutation.
-Race is a factor, with Ashkenazi Jewish ethnicity carrying the highest risk, as well as Norwegian, Dutch, & Icelandic heritage.
+Multiple cases of breast cancer in one family or a family member with a breast cancer diagnosis in both breasts also suggest an increased likelihood of having the mutation.
+The race is a factor, with Ashkenazi Jewish ethnicity carrying the highest risk, as well as Norwegian, Dutch, & Icelandic heritage.

 There are no specific symptoms that indicate the need for BRCA I & II testing, & the decision to go ahead with testing should be discussed with the doctor beforehand.

 Factors to include when considering having this test are:

 - A history of breast cancer before the age of 50, or breast cancer diagnoses affecting both breasts

 - A history of triple-negative breast cancer before the age of 60

 - A history of breast & ovarian cancer

 - Having two or more relatives with breast cancer

 - Having one relative with ovarian cancer